corndeladmin/DevOps-Deeper-Testing/Readme.md

 * [Selenium](./e2e-selenium/Readme.md)
 * [Playwright](./playwright/Readme.md)

-Part 2 - Performance & security testing
+Part 2 - Performance & Load Testing
 * [Artillery](./artillery/Readme.md)

-Part 3 - Accessibility testing
+Part 3 - Performance & Accessibility testing
 * [Google Lighthouse](./lighthouse/Readme.md)

 ## Part 4 - Use the tools in anger!

-If you have time after exploring each of the tools, have a go at setting them up fresh for your Project Exercise codebase.
+If you have time after exploring each of the tools, have a go at setting them up fresh for your Project Exercise codebase (or indeed, for a work project).
 What useful tests can you generate?

+## Part 5 - Reflect

+Are these really necessary?